Azure-GOT/Downloading-Files/Use Cases/Virtual Network - Diagnostic settings.md

 <img src="Images/Virtual Network - Diagnostic setting/4 Diagnostic setting page.png">

 - If you wish to add the Diagnostic settings from activity log click on **Activity log** and from that click on **Diagnostic settings**
+> Note: You can select more than one destination for one Diagnostic setting, but if you want to send data to more than one of a particular destination type (for example, two different Log Analytics workspaces), then create multiple Diagnostic settings.

 <img src="Images/Virtual Network - Diagnostic setting/5 Diagnostic setting from activity log.png">